WilliamLu0211/ChallengerNunu/README.md

 ### Experiment Methodology
-To accurately evaluate the runtime categorization of QuickSort, we measured the execution times for running our Java implementation of QuickSort on arrays of varying sizes and with randomly generated values.
+To accurately evaluate the runtime categorization of QuickSort, we measured the execution times for running our Java implementation of QuickSort on arrays of varying sizes and with varying values.
+We tested the best, average, and worse cases for QuickSort.
+-	Best case: values in array are randomly generated.
+-	Average case: values in array are already sorted ascendingly.
+-	Worst case: values in array are already sorted descendingly.
 We tested arrays of size 100 to 10000, incrementing by 100 each time.
 For each size we took the average time from running 100 trials.